Madurai

 Tallakulam Perumal Temple

-Sri Anjaneya Swami Sannidhi of Perumal Temple, Tallakulam, Madurai The Srinivasa Perumal temple in Tallakulam was built by Tirumalai Nayak.
-Importance of this temple can be seen from the fact it is here that Alagar comes and stays before proceeding to Vaigai River.
-He accepts the garland offered by Andal of Srivilliputtur Andal Kovil in the presence of this perumal.
+The Srinivasa Perumal temple in Tallakulam was built by Tirumalai Nayak.
+The importance of this temple can be seen from the fact it is here that Alagar comes and stays before proceeding to the Vaigai River.
+He accepts the garland offered by Andal of Srivilliputtur Andal Kovil in the presence of this Perumal.

-There is legend as to why Tirumalai Nayak had built this temple.
-Before that we should know that he had used a relay communication system to forewarn him of enemy attack, or to communicate the other news.
-He had the message sent by series of bells rang from choultries.
+There is a legend as to why Tirumalai Nayak had built this temple.
+Before that, we should know that he had used a relay communication system to forewarn him of enemy attack or to communicate the other news.
+He had the message sent by a series of bells ringing from choultries.

-There was periodical inspection of the mandapams cum choultries by the officials of Nayak.
-On some occasion Tirumalai Nayak himself use to undertake the inspection.
+There was a periodical inspection of the mandapams cum choultries by the officials of Nayak.
+On some occasion, Tirumalai Nayak himself used to undertake the inspection.

 Sri Anjaneya of Tallakulam

-The pillar in front of Sri Anjaneya Swami Sannidhi, Perumal Temple, Tallakulam, Madurai Even today one could see that there is a huge mandapam with large pillars as the main architecture of the temple, facing the Garbhagraham.
-The main deity here is Sri Presanna Vekatachalapathy.
+Even today one could see that there is a huge mandapam with large pillars as the main architecture of the temple, facing the Garbhagraham.
+The main deity here is Sri Prasanna Vekatachalapathy.
 But the main attraction of this kshetra is Lord Anjaneya.

-Lord Anjaneya is present in a separate shrine adjacent on the left side of the main temple.
+Lord Anjaneya is present in a separate shrine adjacent to the left side of the main temple.
 The Lord has been curved on a single stone inclusive of an ornamentally decorative arch [திருவாசி in Tamil].
 Nearly six feet tall Lord holds a lotus bud in His left hand, while His right hand wears the ‘abhya mudra’.
-In His hip he is holding a small dagger.
-The tail is seen raised above His head with a bell in the end of the tail.
+In His hip, he is holding a small dagger.
+The tail is seen raised above His head with a bell at the end of the tail.
 The lotus feet of the Lord are seen in the walking posture.
 Lord’s arms and legs are seen with decorative ornaments.
-Lord’s chest is seen with Yaghyopaveetham, and some ornaments.
+Lord’s chest is seen with Yagyopaveetham and some ornaments.
 Close to His neck is the Necklace with beads.
-The ear ring which is in the form of ‘Kundalam’ is seen just touching His shoulders.
+The earring that is in the form of ‘Kundalam’ is seen just touching His shoulders.
 His hair is neatly tied on the top of the head and firmly held by an ornament known as ‘kesabhadan’.
-His checks are seen drawn inward and the ‘kora pal’ - protruding teeth, both show Him to be ‘Ugra’ mood.
+His checks are drawn inward and the ‘kora pal’ - protruding teeth, both show Him to be ‘Ugra’ mood.
 But His glowing eyes give us the comfort of a divine charity.

 The pillar opposite to the sannidhi

-There is a separate encloser opposite to the sannidhi of Lord Anjaneya, in which there is a pillar engraved with ‘Sangu’ [counch] and ‘Chakra’ [disk].
-When Lord Anjaneya was installed in this kshetra He was in ‘Ugra’ mood, therefore on the advice of elders this pillar was installed opposite to the Lord.
-There after Lord Anjaneya of this kshetra tamed and worshiping Him had benefited many of His devotees.
+There is a separate enclosure opposite Lord Anjaneya's sannidhi, is a pillar engraved with ‘Sangu’ [counch] and ‘Chakra’ [disk].
+When Lord Anjaneya was installed in this kshetra, He was in a ‘Ugra’ mood, so on the advice of elders, this pillar was installed opposite the Lord.
+Thereafter, Lord Anjaneya of this kshetra tamed, and worshiping Him benefited many of His devotees.

 Experience

-Come pray to Lord of this kshetra and hatch love towards all, bury the differences with enemy even and live with peace of mind [prasannam].
+Come pray to the Lord of this kshetra and hatch love towards all, bury the differences with the enemy, and live with peace of mind [prasannam].

 Ed [Oct 2015] :: Revised [Oct 2022]